adamhatton/pp1-wedding-band/README.md

 - The ‘Enquire’ page contains a heading to highlight the purpose of the page and a contact form.
 The contact form will allow the user to send an enquiry to the band which includes their name, email address, the date of their events, the package they are interested in and any additional information.

-_[Note that the contact form does not currently function as it is written only in html and css, it cannot send any data]_
+_[Note that the contact form does not currently function as it is written only in HTML and CSS, it cannot send any data]_

 ![enquire page screenshot](docs/screenshots/enquire-page.jpg)